China’s tech industry straps in for more turbulence after a wild 2019

-China’s tech industry enters a new year after weathering unprecedented turbulence in 2019 when giants emerged in social media and artificial intelligence only to bear the brunt of Washington’s campaign to contain the world’s number two economy.
+China’s tech industry enters a new year after weathering unprecedented turbulence in 2019, when giants emerged in social media and artificial intelligence only to bear the brunt of Washington’s campaign to contain the world’s No 2 economy.
 There’s little reason to think 2020 will be much different given US efforts to hobble Chinese champions from Huawei Technologies Co to SenseTime Group Ltd deemed a threat to national security.

 American lawmakers went after some of the country’s biggest names last year.
 Foremost among them were smartphone and networking titan Huawei and ByteDance Inc, the Chinese wunderkind that in the span of a few years overturned social media entertainment and drew a billion-plus mostly younger US users to its online video app TikTok.
 The heightened scrutiny came just as pressure back home intensified.